Jolly Cola: Today’s Jolly Cola

 In the 1980s Jolly Cola still had around 60% of the Danish cola market, but in the 1990s they experienced a decrease in sales.
 In 1999 the failing sales numbers forced the Danish Consumers Cooperative Society (Coop amba) to remove Jolly Cola from its shelves.
 Following this, Jolly Cola only made up 6% of the total Danish soft drink market in 2002, which was again reduced to 2% in 2003.
 In the same year, a trial between the brewery Vestfyen and the association of Danish breweries almost compromised Jolly Cola’s existence.
 Vestfyen believed that the association of Danish breweries would rather market Pepsi Cola at the expense of Jolly Cola.
 In September 2003, however, Vestfyen took over all stocks dealing with the struggling soft drink so as to engage in a turn-around of the product.
 This became an immense success, and in 2004 Jolly Cola made up 25% of Coop amba's cola sales.

+In 2001, Föroya Bjór, a brewer and soft drink producer in the Faroe Islands, bought the rights to of the brand name and has continued to produce Jolly Cola.